Gift of the Gab: Handy Insights into UX Writing

 Who has to do UX writing?

-We defined the essence of UX writing still one question remains open.
+We defined the essence of UX writing, but one question remains open.
 Whose duty is it?

 The direction couldn’t be formed by itself, so, obviously, there are specialists standing behind it.
-A job of UX writer grows its potential and today we can see more and more offers from companies.
-They are writers specializing in creating microcopy which aims at boosting pleasant user experience and improving navigation systems.
+The job of a UX writer grows its potential, and today we can see more and more offers from companies.
+They are writers specializing in creating microcopy to enhance a pleasant user experience and improve navigation systems.

-UX writing is still a green direction, the reason why the task of microcopy creation often lays upon marketers and copywriters.
+UX writing is still a green direction, which is why the task of microcopy creation often falls upon marketers and copywriters.
 These professionals have been writing microcopy long before a term of UX writing appeared and they continue doing it as one of the parts of their work.

-However, it’s not only writers who can create copy for UX.
+However, it’s not only writers who can create UX copy.
 Designers also often try themselves in UX writing.
 They may not be specialists in copy creation still they know everything about the information architecture and navigation system of a product.
-Moreover, UI/UX designers research the target audience peculiarities, so they know how to present visual information for user perception.
+Moreover, UI/UX designers research the target audience’s peculiarities, so they know how to present visual information for user perception.

-Copywriters and designers can do UX writing separately but to improve outcome it’s always a good idea to collaborate and share the experience.
-Together, IA professionals, designers and copywriters can successfully create UX copy content and this is how it is often done by many companies today.
-However, if a company handles many projects which involve much of UX writing, it is reasonable to consider hiring a UX writer to gain maximum productivity for all the team.
+Copywriters and designers can do UX writing separately, but to improve the outcome, it’s always a good idea to collaborate and share the experience.
+Together, IA professionals, designers, and copywriters can successfully create UX copy content, and this is how it is often done by many companies today.
+However, if a company handles many projects that involve much of UX writing, it is reasonable to consider hiring a UX writer to gain maximum productivity for the entire team.

 The Gourmet Website